 Mike Stog is an avid traveler.
 Born in Nairobi Africa, and now residing in the Washington, D.C. metropolitan area.
 “I guess it was ingrained in me since the day I was born- but I have always had an inkling for being in bazaar locations and the constant itch for travel.
 The only difference nowadays is that I get to bring a camera and team along” said Stog.

 “I love that once one really understands how to intermingle light and personality, one can practically create a beautiful picture, story or image anywhere in the world.
 From ones simple corporate office, to the top of the Colorado sand dunes to across the globe—it’s really an amazing thing to think about,” said Stog.

 “As a advertising and portrait photographer, I think one of the reasons I became an enthusiast in the first place is because I found such an enormous level of fulfillment within the process of capturing ones face.
 The textures, expressions and stories that exist behind ones face really captivate me like no other.
-When I first started, I would walk around the various cities that I happened to be in and with a light or two and ask random strangers if I could photograph thier portrait in exchange for my giving them a copy.
+When I first started, I remember walking around the various cities that I happened to be in and with a light or two, I would ask random strangers if I could photograph thier portrait in exchange for my giving them a copy.
 It was such a great introduction into how to interact with people, expect the unexpected and really be solution-focused from the beginning" said Stog.